Migrating from Firewall Builder¶

 Compiler parity

 The iptables compiler implements all ~130 rule processors from Firewall Builder, including negation via temporary chains, mangle table support (MARK/CLASSIFY/ROUTE/CONNMARK), address range handling, bridging firewall mode, accounting chains, load balancing (NAT), multiport optimization, and comprehensive validation.
 The nftables compiler provides equivalent functionality using native nftables features (sets instead of multiport, inline negation, etc.).
-Generated scripts should be functionally identical to Firewall Builder output.
+For standalone firewalls, generated scripts are functionally identical to Firewall Builder output.

 nftables support